 The effect of trees on water infiltration was also investigated.
 Authors agree that water infiltration increased with increasing distance from the tree trunk (Zomboudré, 2009; Sanou et al., 2010 and Revell et al, 2022).
-All these studies were conducted based on woody plants and its immediate environment in agroforestry Parklands on the one hand.
+All these studies were conducted based on woody plants and its immediate environment in agroforestry Parklands.
 On the other hand, these studies focused on the density of shrub-type trees or low-frequency trees in agroforestry Parklands.
 Thus, beyond these knowledge, further research is needed for providing more understanding especially the influence of the most frequent and dominant species in agroforestry Parklands in sub-Saharan Africa.
 Few studies to our knowledge except Koala et al. (2019) and Gnissien et al. (2023) has examined the effect of tree density on water infiltration in parkland in a semi-arid tropical environment.
 Within the context of adaptation to climate change, it is therefore highly relevant to investigate the potential impacts of the tree density on soil proprieties particular to water infiltration.
 Therefore, our investigation focuses on understanding the effect of tree density and dendrometric parameters of trees dominated by Vitellaria paradoxa Gaertn. f. on the soil physical properties.
-The overall objective of this study was to assess the effect of different density of tree dominated by V. paradoxa and dendrometric parameters on the soil physical properties.
-Specifically, it was to determine (i) the effect of tree density on soil bulk density and texture. (ii) on soil water infiltration rate and (iii) the relationship between tree dendrometric parameters and soil properties.
+The overall objective of this study was to assess the effect of different density of tree dominated by V. paradoxa and dendrometric parameters on the selected soil physical properties.

 .2.
 MATERIALS AND METHODS